HOME

 Next comes the preliminary concept plan for the project that is reviewed with the Client prior to completing the final master plan that is the overall guide for the entire garden and landscape project.
 With the completed master plan the project can be broken down into different installation phases that can be installed over time if needed.

-The next step is the installation instruction drawing(s) and documents with details of the different items to install or to be used by the construction contractors.
+The next step is the Landscape Construction drawing(s) and documents with details of the different items to install or to be used by the construction contractors.
 Then, if needed for permitting, unique conceptual construction drawings are created for the style, shape, and materials of any non-permeable surface or architectural features that may be included in the project.
-These drawings would be used as a design reference for a landscape architect to perform the technical drawings for the permitting process and ADA compliance.
+These drawings would be used as a design reference for a Landscape Architect or Engineer to perform the technical drawings for the permitting process and ADA compliance.
 (Americans with Disabilities Act.)
-Although Stephen is not a landscape architect, he will consult and collaborate with licensed landscape architects on some projects.
+Although Stephen is not a landscape architect, he will consult and collaborate with licensed Landscape Architects and Engineers on some projects as needed.

 After the master plan and the construction documents have been approved the design is then marked out (painted) on the ground and any adjustments are made to the layout followed by a consult with the client and then final measurements are made for any materials that may be needed to be ordered for the set-up and installation of the hardscapes, architectural features, and new planting beds.

-Finally the unique planting plans are created with either a formal planting design or more frequently an on-site plant layout design hybrid that allows him the freedom of an artist ‘painting’ with the plants in direct response to the garden location and surrounding environment.
+Finally the unique planting plans are created with either a formal planting design or more frequently an on-site plant layout design hybrid that allows him the freedom of an artist ‘painting’ and "sculpting" with the plants in direct response to the garden location, site conditions, and surrounding environment.
 He then consults with the client and construction contractors during the construction and garden planting bed prep work phases.
-Once construction and bed prep work is completed, he will then lay out and install the beautiful lush plantings.
+Once construction and bed prep work is completed, he will then lay out and install the beautiful lush garden plantings.

 The comprehensive design, prep, and installation process frequently takes several months to design, consult, plan, acquire the estimates, plants, and materials, any needed permits, schedule any construction, construction, construction consulting, planting bed prepping, installation of the plants, followed by the garden maintenance consulting.
+It's a slow process.
 These steps must follow what Mother Nature, weather, and timing dictates.

 His unique garden solutions are one of a kind and site appropriate, reflecting the needs of each unique client and location.